cloudControl/documentation/Platform documentation.md

 **TL;DR:**

  * Git and Bazaar are the supported version control systems.
- * When you push a branch a read only image of your code is built ready to be deployed.
+ * When you push a branch an image of your code is built ready to be deployed.

 ### Supported Version Control Systems